Danger Man: Premise

 The series revolves around the character of John Drake, a skilled and intelligent secret agent who takes on dangerous and complex assignments.
 From the series one voice-over:

 Every government has its secret service branch: America, CIA; France, Deuxième Bureau; England, MI5.
 NATO also has its own.
 A messy job?
-Well that's when they usually call on me or someone like me.
-Oh yes, my name is Drake, John Drake.
+Well, that's when they usually call on me, or someone like me.
+Oh yes -- my name is Drake.
+John Drake.

 The line "NATO also has its own" is not always present.

 The mention of the Deuxième Bureau as France's secret service branch in the 1960s was, however, incorrect.
-This organization was no longer in existence, having been replaced by the SDECE at the end of World War II.
+This organisation was no longer in existence, having been replaced by the SDECE at the end of World War II.

 Drake's missions involve international espionage, dealing with threats to global security, which often require him to go undercover.
 Drake is known for his resourcefulness, intelligence, and ability to think his way out of difficult situations.
 Unlike many spy shows of that era, the show focused on the use of intellect, rather than violence, notably avoiding excessive violence and romantic entanglements.